AndrejaCH/election-analysis/README.md

 All values *votes* are compared against each other by declaring a new variable `wining_count`.
 When the condition is  met and set to `True`, meaning the highest value is found, and the value is passed to the new variables `winning_count` `winning_candidate` ` winning_percentage`.

 ## Summary
 Writing scripts in Python has many advantages -- that is -- ***automating processes***, ***fast execution of the code***, and ***reusing the code*** for similar projects.
-This code quickly returns numerous data for U.S. Congressional Precinct in Colorado, but can be easily used but for other elections as well.
+This code quickly returns numerous data for a U.S. Congressional Precinct in Colorado, but can be easily used but for other elections as well.
 This code will automatically:
 - find candidates names,
 - find counties,